 The principal aim of a search engine is to show relevant content to the user, and it filters content based on relevancy.
 Every search engine has its own algorithm to find the most relevant page.

-Every Search Engine performs three main tasks_:
+Every Search Engine performs a few main tasks:

 1. Crawling– It is the first step that any search engine performs.
 In this, the page is read thoroughly by search engines, and the content is examined.

-3.Ranking– This is the process in which the search engine ranks data based on several SEO factors to put the most relevant content at the top.
+6.Ranking – This is the process in which the search engine ranks data based on several SEO factors to put the most relevant content at the top.

-For e.g., – A user searches for dog training on Google.
+For e.g., – a user searches for dog training on Google.
 So first, Google will crawl all the web pages related to Dog Training.
 Then it will Index the web pages in its directory based on their relevancy.